The Universal File Opener (UFO) is a Google Chrome extension. It enhances the Google Drive and AODocs experience by allowing you to:

 .ahk .bat .cmd .com .csh .exe .ksh .lnk .msc .msi .ps1 .py .reg .scr .sh

-When you use the UFO button to open files with the following extensions, the notification The file [filename] is an executable and will run a command when opened, do you want to continue? appears:
+When you use the UFO button to open files with the following extensions, the message The file [filename] is an executable and will run a command when opened, do you want to continue? appears:

 Using Adobe Acrobat Reader DC with UFO